 Healthy peatlands serve as kidneys in the landscape – they can filter nutrients coming from agriculture areas to the rivers, thus improving the quality of water we use.
 Many peatlands are nowadays degraded, what hampers their filtering functions.
 The project DESIRE aims to boost the quality of water in the Baltic Sea, by improving the state of the peatlands in the Neman catchment area.
 This will be done by restoration of some pilot sites, awareness raising and building institutional capacity.
 Besides nutrient retention, the recovering of wetlands will have many other environmental benefits, like biodiversity conservation and reducing green-house gas emissions.

-DESIRE focuses on numerous disturbed peatlands in the Neman catchment and will exemplarily restore some of them to act as wetland buffer zones (WBZ).
+The project focuses on numerous disturbed peatlands in the Neman catchment and will exemplarily restore some of them to act as wetland buffer zones (WBZ).
 The project will also build capacity in the region, for wider implementation of activities dealing with peatlands restoration within the region.
 In the long-term, improving the quality of peatlands will reduce further soil degradation, decrease uncontrolled water run-off, strongly reduce nutrient- and GHG emissions and benefit the biodiversity.
 Water quality in the Neman basin will benefit by reduction of nutrient loads from diffuse sources in the catchment area (mainly arable lands) and preventing peatlands to act as nutrient sources and internal-external eutrophication hot spots.

 The DESIRE-PL is a part of wider initiative (DESIRE, funded by Interreg BSR) which objective is to increase efficiency of peatlands management in the Neman catchment for reduced nutrient release to its waters and the Baltic Sea.